-Children don’t have the hand coordination to brush their teeth properly until they are around 8 years old.
-For this reason it is best to have an adult to assist with brushing to ensure their teeth are clean.
+Brush your child’s teeth: children don’t have the hand coordination to brush their teeth properly until they are around 8 years old.
+So, for this reason, it is best for an adult to assist with brushing to ensure clean teeth.
 Perhaps take it in turns with your child so they can practice the correct technique.

-Teeth should be brushed twice daily with a fluoride toothpaste, ideally in the morning after breakfast and at night before bed.
+Brush teeth twice daily with a fluoride toothpaste, ideally in the morning after breakfast, and at night before bed.
 A small, soft bristled brush is ideal for children.
 Teeth should be brushed for a minimum of two minutes.
-Using a timer is a great way to achieve this.
+Therefore, using a timer is a great idea.

 How to brush your child’s teeth:

 - Prep your child’s toothbrush with a pea-sized amount of fluoride toothpaste.
 For children under 18 months, don’t use toothpaste.
 A toothbrush and water is sufficient.

 - Find a comfortable position.
 You may have your child stand on a step stool or sit on your lap, ideally in front of a mirror.
 This lets your child see what you’re doing.